fabiorenatodealmeida/git/Markdown.md

 # Markdown - A Lightweight Markup Language

 This is a simplified guide to some of the markdown elements.
-For each topic you will see what you can do and how to do it.
-Interesting enough, the whole document has been built with markdown itself. [^1]
+For each topic, you will see what you can do and how to do it.
+Interestingly enough, the whole document has been built with markdown itself. [^1]

 For those who already know the basics of markdown, you can go directly to the Topic [Cheat Sheet](#cheat-sheet).